rhyno3117/Restaurant-Template/README.md

-# Restaurant Website Template
+## Grandeur Restaurant Website Template
 This project was created with React.
 This showcases a website for a high end restaurant.
 This template is crafted for any restaurant aiming to present itself uniquely.
+This example showcases a fake example website called Grandeur.

 ### This project contains: